sandialabs/Albany/PyAlbany/README.md

 ```
 The first option enable PyTrilinos and the second one disables PyTrilinos docstrings.
 This last option is required if you are using Doxygen 1.8.13.

-While testing, it has been observed that setting the `MPI_BASE_DIR` can help while using PyTrilinos.
+Moreover, setting the `MPI_BASE_DIR` is required to compile PyTrilinos for PyAlbany:
 ```
 -D MPI_BASE_DIR:PATH=${MY_MPI_PATH} \
 ```